etsangsplk/hashgraph-ledger/README.md

-# Stefan Corporation Japan
+# Stefan Corporation

-Stefan Corporation Japan is the first company in the world to issue and trade cryptographically signed company shares (kabushiki) in a way that is regulated by a government body.
+Stefan Corporation (ステファン株式会社, sutefuan kabushikikaisha) is the first company in the world to issue and trade cryptographically signed company shares (kabushiki) that are regulated by a government body (Japan).

 Issued shares contain a JSON web token that embed the amount of shares as the claim payload.

+The code in this repository contains tools to issue, validate and trade company shares (kabushiki).

 You can validate a share on the [JWT website](http://jwt.io) using the following public key